How exactly do you say where are you from in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Where are you from? – I’m from Venice.
 Nice to meet you!

-If you want to say you are from a given country, use the nationality:
+If you want to say you are from a particular country, use the nationality:

 sono… (I am)

-If you want to say you are from a given city, use the preposition di + the name of the city itself in Italian:
+If you want to say you are from a particular city, use the preposition di + the name of the city itself in Italian:

 sono… (I am)

-We’ll see what other alternatives are there to introduce what country or city you are from in the next paragraphs.
+In the next few paragraphs, we’ll see what other alternatives there are to introduce what country or city you’re from.

-As you might already know, Italian verb endings change for all subject pronouns, so that you can actually do without the pronouns in the sentence.
-The subject will be understood thanks to the verb ending!
+As you may already know, Italian verb endings change for all subject pronouns, so you can actually do without the pronouns in the sentence.
+The subject is implied thanks to the verb ending!

-Sei is a conjugation of the verb essere, meaning to be.
+Sei is a conjugation of the verb essere, which means to be.
 Sei is basically the second person singular present conjugation of essere.
 This is an irregular verb.

 Present tense conjugation for essere